-Following the low FODMAP diet can be very confusing.
+As an IBS dietitian who helps patient follow the low FODMAP diet – I can see that it is very confusing.
 Determining which foods are low FODMAP is not always clear.
 In fact, the FODMAP content of a food can change within a single food depending on the ripening or processing of the food.
-Even as a Dietetic Intern who studies nutrition daily, I am still learning new facts about the FODMAP compounds in food products.
+Even as a registered dietitian who studies nutrition daily, I am still learning new facts about the FODMAP compounds in food products.
 I understand that the low FODMAP diet is not always self-explanatory.

-A category of food that often confuses patients those trying to follow a low FODMAP diet is soy products.
+A category of food that often confuses patients trying to follow a low FODMAP diet is soy products.
 Some soy products will be high FODMAP, but many soy products are low FODMAP due to loss or breakdown of FODMAPs in its processing!
-To learn more about which soy products are low FODMAP, check out our post.
+Check out our post to learn more about which soy products are low FODMAP.

 This recipe includes two low FODMAP soy products; soy sauce and firm tofu.
 Firstly, soy products that are fermented are often lower FODMAP as the microbes in the fermentation process help break down the FODMAPs.
 Soy sauce is a low FODMAP product when consumed at 2 tablespoons or less.